Drugs

 • 0.25 mg/kg bolus (max 25 mg)

-• Note: higher doses NOT recommended
+• Higher doses NOT currently recommended

 Go to full drug description

-Tetanus Immune Globulin Down arrow Up arrow
+Tetanus Immune Globulin (human) Down arrow Up arrow

-• 250 unit prefilled syringes (IM).
+• 250 units/1 ml prefilled syringes (IM).

 Executive Summary